 The boys’ father stated that Abraham is very happy with the new chair.
 He now has more freedom to move and has shown greater confidence in the classroom.
 The chair is large enough that it should keep up with Abraham’s growth for 4-5 years.

-Payment for medical equipment and upgrades over time is just one of the things that go into a damages calculation for a birth injury lawsuit.
+Payment for medical equipment and upgrades over time is just one of the things that go into a damages calculation for a cerebral palsy lawsuit.
 These costs can be much higher than you think.

 Maryland Considering Making Birth Injury Fund After Record Verdict